 The orchestra continuously strives to balance the twin aims of improving the already high standard of performance and the increasing popularity of the concerts, whilst at the same time advancing financial stability.
 A major influence on the financial status of the orchestra is the increasingly necessary support from commercial sponsors.

 Please the Sponsorship page for more information on how you might be able to exploit the possibilities that sponsorship of a respected and renowned organisation like the York Guildhall Orchestra.
-Further information can be obtained from our committee member, Peter Vaughan who looks after Corporate Affairs.
+Further information can be obtained from our Corporate Affairs Manager, Peter Vaughan.

 At the request of many friends of the orchestra, we have been asked to set up a mailing list.
 This has now been done and if anyone wants to receive the occasional newsletter with information about the orchestra and future concerts, please send an email to firstname.lastname@example.org